 Neisseria meningitidis is a Gram-negative diplococcus.
 It spreads through respiratory secretions and requires close contact.
-It can become serious with loss of consciousness after early signs such as a fever, skin rash and headache.
-This illness is often severe and can be deadly.
-Clusters and deaths in residence halls have been reported in the United States.
-The Japan Pediatric Society recommends that students entering a hall of residence receive meningococcal vaccine.
+It can be serious with disorders of consciousness after early signs such as a fever, rush and headache.
+These illnesses are often severe and can be deadly.
+Clusters and deaths in residence halls were reported in the United States.
+Japan Pediatric Society recommends that students entering a hall of residence receive meningococcal vaccine.